 A Netlify Function that runs in 200 ms locally and 300 ms on a warm invocation returns a 502 the first time it is hit after a quiet period.
 The function log shows Task timed out after 10.00 seconds.
 You retry within a minute and the same code returns instantly.
-The function is not slow — it is paying a cold-start tax that exceeds the default 10-second synchronous function ceiling on Netlify.
-The cause is almost always heavy module initialization (a fat SDK, a Prisma client, an OpenAI/Anthropic client doing DNS warm-up), top-level await against a slow upstream, or a bundle that pulls in aws-sdk v2 transitively.
+The function is not slow — it is paying a cold-start tax that exceeds the default 10-second synchronous-function limit on Netlify.
+The cause is almost always heavy module initialization (a fat SDK, a Prisma client, an OpenAI/Anthropic client doing DNS warm-up), a top-level await against a slow upstream, or a bundle that pulls in aws-sdk v2 transitively.

 Common causes